Joint Mathematics Meetings (JMM) Reimagined

 The JMM is the world's largest annual mathematics meeting.
 In 1916, the American Mathematical Society (AMS) and the Mathematical Association of America (MAA) held their first back-to-back meetings.
 AMS and MAA soon united those meetings, co-hosting for several decades, and eventually adopting the acronym, JMM, in 1980.
-Starting with the 2022 gathering, the AMS will be solely responsible for managing the meeting.
+Starting with the 2022 gathering, the AMS will be solely responsible for managing meeting logistics for all participating organizations.

 Events at the JMM will keep supporting mathematicians at every stage of their careers and creating important connections.
 The JMM will continue to welcome the diverse mathematical community to:

 It is within that spirit of teamwork that we would like your input on “reimagining” this long-standing and important meeting.
 Each JMM is the result of years of planning, which is why we ask for your input now.
 Via the following form, please share how the JMM is relevant to you and any suggestions you have to help us plan for the JMM in 2022 and beyond.
 What types of sessions and activities will draw you to the event?
 Are there better ways to conduct existing programming?

 We look forward to your thoughts.
 Working together, we can ensure that JMM will continue to serve the entire mathematical community.
 Thank you!
 Photos on this page by Kate Awtrey, Atlanta Convention Photography

 The Joint Mathematics Meetings (JMM) is the world's largest annual mathematics meeting.